AdaCore/spark2014/lrm/source/introduction.rst

 contracts had to be designed and added at an early stage to assist modular verification, and then maintained by the user as a program evolved.

-In contrast, |SPARK| is designed to facilitate a more *retrospective* mode of program construction and verification, where useful forms of verification can be achieved with code that complies with the core |SPARK| restrictions, but otherwise does not have any contracts.
+As well as still fully supporting the cnstrucive mode, |SPARK| is designed to facilitate a more *retrospective* mode of program construction and verification, where useful forms of verification can be achieved with code that complies with the core |SPARK| restrictions, but otherwise does not have any contracts.
 In this mode, implicit contracts can be